What is 2.17308 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 217308 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 217308 are: 1 2 3 4 6 7 12 13 14 21 26 28 39 42 52 78 84 91 156 182 199 273 364 398 546 597 796 1092 1194 1393 2388 2587 2786 4179 5174 5572 7761 8358 10348 15522 16716 18109 31044 36218 54327 72436 108654 217308